Lakorthus/100-days-of-code/README.md

 **Thoughts**: I have to go back to the basics and keep practising to get better at it.

+### Day 29: Oct 21, Friday

+**Today's Progress**: Hackathon day, we have created a CRUD application to manage a list of recipes.
+We have used express.js to create our routes and endpoints and postman to test them.

+**Thoughts**: I am so proud of my team, we have worked so hard to get to this point.
+I struggled with the material, so I decided to go back to the basics and keep practising to get better at it.

+### Day 30: Oct 22, Saturday

+**Today's Progress**:  I started with the recaps task from last week, I broke my hackathon project into small tasks and have started to work on them testing each one of the endpoints.

+**Thoughts**: I am so proud of myself as I have been able to create a CRUD application using express.js and postman.
+I had a lot of bugs but now I know how to fix them without breaking the code or my head.

+### Day 31: Oct 23, Sunday

+**Today's Progress**: I have finished the recaps task from last week, creating a CRUD application to manage a list of users.
+I have used express.js to connect the routes and endpoints and postman to test them.

+**Thoughts**: I am so proud of myself as I have been able to create a CRUD application using express.js and postman.
+I had a lot of bugs, but now I know how to fix them without breaking the code or my head.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)